Weekly influenza surveillance overview, weeks 21-30, 2014

 - Two countries reported a total of seven hospitalised laboratory-confirmed influenza cases, five of these cases were admitted to ICU and there was one death.
 Overall, influenza activity and circulation of influenza viruses in reporting countries was low in Europe during the period in question.

-23 Mar 2018 - The “Avian influenza overview” report is published quarterly and provide an update of the developments of zoonotic avian influenza viruses in EU/EEA and worldwide, in particular with a view to describe the evolution of virus spread from certain regions towards the EU.
+23 Mar 2018 - The “Avian influenza overview” report is published quarterly and provide an update of the developments of avian influenza viruses in EU/EEA and worldwide, in particular with a view to describe the evolution of virus spread from certain regions towards the EU.
 In case of significant changes in the epidemiology of avian influenza, these reports could be needed more frequently.
-The report is a joint ECDC/EFSA publication.
+The report is published jointly by the European Food Safety Authority (EFSA), the European Centre for Disease Prevention and Control (ECDC) and the European Union Reference Laboratory for Avian influenza (EURL).
 Avian influenza is an infectious viral disease in birds, including domestic poultry.
 Avian influenza is mainly found in birds, but under certain circumstances infections can also occur in humans even though the risk is generally very low.